 - Temperature: 65-85 °F (18-30 °C)

-- Watering: Water when potting soil is dry (about once a week)
+- Watering: Water when potting soil is almost dry (check the potting soil before watering)

 - Fertilizing: Diluted balanced fertilizer once a month in spring and summer